parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ## 1. Weather Station Data: Download and Processing

 We extract daily and monthly weather summaries from **NOAA ISD** for multiple stations in and around Kinshasa.
 This is handled using the [`rnoaa`](https://docs.ropensci.org/rnoaa/) package and organized into clean datasets with standardized naming and formatting.
-All output is saved as `.csv` files and visualized as time series plots.
+All output is saved as `.csv` files and visualized using maps, time series plots, etc.

 **Script**: [`KinshasaWeatherStationData.r`](https://github.com/parker-group/Kinshasa_EO/blob/main/KinshasaWeatherStationData.r)